This section contains miscellaneous notes on execsql usage.

 When execsql exits, or closes a database connection because the same alias will be used again in a CONNECT metacommand, a rollback command will be sent to the database immediately before each connection is closed.
 Therefore if, for example, a PROMPT DISPLAY metacommand is used within a transaction, and the user cancels the display, and thus the script, a rollback command will be sent to the database, thereby terminating the transaction.
 This prevents transactions from being left open and incomplete, which may cause problems in some circumstances.

 If execsql finishes normally, without errors and without being halted either by script conditions or the user, the system exit status will be set to 0 (zero).
 If an error occurs that causes the script to halt, the exit status will be set to 1.
 If the user cancels script processing in response to any prompt, the exit status will be set to 2.
-If the script is halted with either the HALT or HALT DISPLAY metacommands, the system exit status will be set to 3 unless an alternate value is specified as part of the metacommand.
+If the script is halted with the HALT metacommand, the system exit status will be set to 3 unless an alternate value is specified as part of the metacommand.

 Data import, export, display, and logging all affect the run time of an execsql script.
 Performance of several of these operations can be affected by configuration settings and metacommand usage.